CaZual-T/CZT-Mod-Manager/patch_notes.md

 - Url: https://github.com/CaZual-T/CZT-Mod-Manager/releases/tag/3.0.14.1

 - Improved autoscoping for forza horizon 6 mods.
   - I stg half the mod creators for that game are fucking sped.
 - Conflict detection
   - List mods that have conflicting files at launch
   - Auto conflict resolution determined by loadorder.
-   - note: this will only effect conflicting **files** within mods. this wont swap an entire mod for the other unless they both contatin exact 1:1 files.
+   - Note: this will only effect conflicting **files** within mods. this wont swap an entire mod for the other unless they both contatin exact 1:1 files.
    - meaning you can use mods with conflicting files and czt will automatically detect and replace the specific files with whatever mod is set higher in load order.

 ## Version: 3.0.14.0